 Interplay between frames and signals.
 In our study status had a clear, positive, direct-effect relationship with alliance formations.
 This result is consistent with the signaling perspective (Connelly et al., 2011), which posits that high-status affiliations are valuable signals that reduce stakeholders’ perceived uncertainties (Podolny, 2001; Pollock et al., 2010).
 Prior research has emphasized how high-status actors’ superior access to information and willingness to put their status at risk reduces information asymmetries (e.g., Connelly et al., 2011; Spence, 1974, Stuart et al., 1999).
 However, this explanation assumes there is private information about the firm’s future potential that high-status affiliates can access.
 Our context is characterized by pervasive ambiguity about technologies, business models, and market demands (Hendershott, 2004; Sine et al., 2006), making it unclear that any of the actors had “quality” private information that it could disclose to reduce uncertainty (Trueman et al., 2000).
 An alternative explanation might be that the analytical information processing stimulated by high-status affiliations created an increased sense of certainty, even if the stakeholders did not really “know” any more based on the high-status affiliations, that had a direct effect on potential alliance partners’ decision making (Heath & Tversky, 1991).
 While speculative, this suggests another possible mechanism through which signals can affect perceived uncertainty, and which future research should explore.

 Our results also suggest that celebrity serves as an interpretive frame affecting how other information is perceived.
-We focused specifically on underpricing because it has both analytical and emotional components, making it at best an ambiguous signalOur results showed that while status had a positive relationship with alliance formations at low and high levels of underpricing, it did not significantly influence how underpricing was interpreted.
+We focused specifically on underpricing because it has both analytical and emotional components, making it at best an ambiguous signal.
+Our results showed that while status had a positive relationship with alliance formations at low and high levels of underpricing, it did not significantly influence how underpricing was interpreted.
 In contrast, whereas celebrity did not have a significant influence at low levels of underpricing, where there was little affective socio-cognitive content, it significantly enhanced the emotional content of high levels of underpricing, increasing the positive relationship between underpricing and alliance formations when underpricing was high.
 Our results support Pfarrer and colleagues’ (2010) claim that celebrity creates value by enhancing the positive emotional elements of other information, and demonstrate that celebrity can increase a firm’s access to resources.

 In contrast to its effects on underpricing, celebrity reduced, rather than enhanced the positive signaling effect of status on alliance formations.
 We argued that celebrity focused attention on celebrities’ non-conforming behaviors and the positive emotional responses they generate (Heckert & Heckert, 2002; Rindova et al., 2006), and that this focus may undermine the signaling value of high-status affiliations with VCs and underwriters.
 It is also possible that possessing both celebrity and status may increase concerns that an IPO firm will have a greater ability to capture more of the value created in an alliance, making the alliance less desirable to potential partners, and reducing the number of alliances formed.